 Progression and Complications of Diabetes Insipidus

-Though rare, there is a probability of DI related death.
-The reason for the death is the associated dehydration, increase in the serum sodium concentration, and cardiovascular collapse.
+Though rare, there is a probability of DI-related death.
+The reason for the fatal end is the associated dehydration, the increase in the serum sodium concentration and cardiovascular collapse.

-Due to excess water loss, there might occur severe dehydration in some of the cases.
-The dehydration will manifest as that of the confusion and irritability, dizziness, head ache and the mouth dryness.
+Due to excess water loss, severe dehydration may occur in some of the cases.
+The dehydration will manifest with confusion and irritability, dizziness, headache and mouth dryness.

-Due to the treatment with the diabetes insipidus such as desmopressin and other therapy, there can occur accumulation of the fluid leading to the hyponatremia (with symptoms like headache, vomiting, seizures).
-This is prevented by means of monitoring the sodium level after starting the therapy with the desmopressin.
+Due to the usual diabetes insipidus treatment, such as desmopressin and other therapy, fluid accumulation may occur.
+It could lead to hyponatremia (with symptoms like headache, vomiting, seizures).
+This is prevented by means of monitoring the sodium levels after starting therapy with desmopressin.

-If the thirst is not adequate or if there occurs inability to have access to water, this leads to the development of hypernatremia and all its associated clinical manifestations.
+If the thirst is not adequately sated or there is no access to water, this leads to the development of hypernatremia and all its associated clinical manifestations.

 Diagnostic Workup of Diabetes Insipidus

-The first and most important step in the diagnostic workup of a patient suspected to have DI is to confirm the urinary output volume of more than 3 L per day.
+The first and most important step in the diagnostic workup of a patient suspected to have DI, is confirming a urinary output volume of more than 3 L per day.
 A 24-hour urine collection is indicated.
 A urine output of less than 2 L per day without hypernatremia excludes DI.
 Another important criterion for the diagnosis of DI is the confirmation of low urinary osmolality (< 300 mOsm/kg) or low urinary specific gravity (< 1.005) in the presence of raised plasma osmolality (>287 mOsm/kg).

 A supervised water deprivation test may be performed to confirm DI.
-The urine specific gravity, urine osmolarity, plasma osmolarity, serum sodium and body weight are hourly measured.
+The urine specific gravity, urine osmolarity, plasma osmolarity, serum sodium and body weight are measured every hour.
 The urine specific gravity of < 1.005 and/or urinary osmolality of < 300 mOsm/Kg confirms the diagnosis of DI when body weight reduces by 5% or the patient has developed hypernatremia and/or increased serum osmolarity.
-If serum ADH levels are normal, the diagnosis of nephrogenic DI is made.
-If serum ADH levels are low, the diagnosis of central DI is made.
+If serum ADH levels are normal, the diagnosis of nephrogenic DI is concluded.
+If serum ADH levels are low, the diagnosis of central DI is established.

 Patients with primary polydipsia have a low plasma osmolarity, along with increased urine volume and decreased urine osmolarity.

 An “ADH challenge test” may be performed to differentiate between central and nephrogenic DI.
 A synthetic ADH (desmopressin) is given to the patient then urine volume and urine osmolarity are measured.
-In central DI, urine volume will be decreased and urine osmolarity will increase due to the increased reabsorption of free water; while in nephrogenic DI, there will be no change or slight change as there is persistent resistance to the ADH.
+In central DI, urine volume will be decreased and urine osmolarity will increase due to the increased reabsorption of free water.
+In nephrogenic DI, there will be no change or slight change as there is persistent resistance to the ADH.

 Other laboratory investigations are also helpful in patients with DI and include serum electrolytes and glucose.
-In patients with nephrogenic DI, serum calcium can be elevated (hypercalcemia) and serum potassium (hypokalemia) can be low.
+In patients with nephrogenic DI, serum calcium can be elevated (hypercalcemia) and serum potassium can be low (hypokalemia).